 If you want to trigger export jobs via API, contact your account manager or reach out to support for instructions.

-Once you have your event stream configured with the right criteria, click the export button.
-This will open up a window as shown below.
-In the pop up, select the file type and whether you want all columns or the previously selected columns.
+Once you have your event stream configured with the right criteria, click the Export button and select Bulk Export.
+In the modal that appears, specify the email address where the download link should be sent.
+Finally, select the file type and whether you want all columns or the previously selected columns.

-Exporting users or companies is very similar and can be done using the Export button like below:
+Exporting users or companies is very similar and can be done using the Export button on the top right of the page: